How to Change Suzuki GSXR1000 Rear Brake Pads

 NOTE: Don’t remove it yet, just loosen it up.

 Step 2.
 Use a flat-blade screwdriver to spread the pads out and compress the pistons behind the pads.

-NOTE: This step creates enough room for the new pads, which will have more brake pad material.
+NOTE: This will give you enough room for the new pads, which will have more brake pad material.

 Step 3.
 Remove the 12mm bolt that holds the rear caliper in place.

 Step 4.
 Remove the pivot pin you loosened in Step 1.

 Step 5.
 Rotate the entire caliper up from the rear toward the front, and pull the pads straight out.